mraslann/The-Odin-Project/README.md

 # The-Odin-Project
-I will try to push all of my "The Odin projects" in this repo
+I will try to push all of my "The Odin Project" projects in this repo